fbpx

 T-Mobile stated on Thursday morning it has expanded access to its 5G Home Internet residential service in 51 cities and cities in Florida, Georgia, North & South Carolina.

-In particular, this is the service launched by T-Mobile in April.
+In particular, this is the service launched by in April.
 Service subscribers will receive a wireless “Internet Gateway” device that can be installed in their houses with a companion app.
 In contrast to a standard wired broadband modem, the Internet Gateway is fully wireless.
 In theory, it can be installed in under 15 minutes anyplace in your home.

 T-Mobile guarantees that the average speed for Home Web users is 50Mbps and that it will be able to use the 4G or 5G signal on a local basis.
 It charges $60/month, without data limitations, rental prices or annual agreements.
 A current promotion guarantees a permanent discount of $10/month for consumers who subscribe to autopay.